lovetide/eMail/README.zh_CN.txt

     encrypt it with the key of dean@somedomain.org

-    You can use -high-priority ( or -o ) to send your message in a high priority matter。  In MS Outlook you will see a little '！' mark next to the letter so that the recipient will see that the message is high priority！
+    You can use -high-priority ( or -o ) to send your message in a high priority matter。  In MS Outlook you will see a little '!' mark next to the letter so that the recipient will see that the message is high priority！

     You can send a message in one of two ways:
-    The first way is to already have a message ready to send。  Say if I have a file named "this。txt"  and I want to send it to 'dean@somedomain.org'。  I can redirect this file to the email program in one of two ways。  Example below:
+    The first way is to already have a message ready to send。  Say if I have a file named "this.txt"  and I want to send it to 'dean@somedomain.org'。  I can redirect this file to the email program in one of two ways。  Example below:

-    cat this。txt | email -s "Sending this。txt to you" dean@somedomain.org
+    cat this.txt | email -s "Sending this.txt to you" dean@somedomain.org
     or
-    email -s "Sending this。txt to you" dean@somedomain.org < this。txt
+    email -s "Sending this.txt to you" dean@somedomain.org < this.txt

     If you want to create a message, you will need to do two things here。 First set the environment variable "EDITOR" to your favorite editor。